Hopfian and Bassian algebras: Hopfian rings

 A ring is \textbf{residually finite} if it is a subdirect product of finite rings.

 An algebra over a field is \textbf{residually finite dimensional} if it is a subdirect product of finite dimensional algebras. \end{defn}

-\begin{rems} $ $ \begin{itemize} \item Any finite ring is Hopfian, since any onto map must be 1:1 by the pigeonhole principle. \item \cite{O} Any commutative affine algebra over a field is Hopfian. \item \cite{OR} Any commutative affine algebra over a commutative ring $C$ is Hopfian with respect to $C$-homomorphisms. \item \cite{AFS} There is an affine PI-algebra over a field, that is not Hopfian. \item Malt'sev proved that the free algebra is Hopfian, a fact used in \cite{DL} in conjunction with the Jacobian conjecture.
-Short proofs are given in \cite{C}, \cite{OR}, and \cite{BelRY}, the latter using GK dimension. \item \cite[Theorem~3]{Le} Every residually finite ring is Hopfian, proved by Lewin via the fact that any subring of finite index in a finitely generated ring is also finitely generated. \item Malt'sev proved that residually finite dimensional (called {\it approximable} in~\cite{BLK,BLK2}) affine algebras over a field are all Hopfian. \item Positively graded affine algebras are residually finite dimensional, and thus Hopfian. \item Malt'sev also proved that every representable affine algebra over a field is residually finite dimensional and thus Hopfian, cf.~\cite[Theorems 5 and~6]{BLK}. \item The enveloping algebra of the positive part of the Witt algebra is positively graded and thus Hopfian.
+\begin{rems} $ $ \begin{enumerate} \eroman\item Any finite ring is Hopfian, since any onto map must be 1:1 by the pigeonhole principle. \item \cite{O} Any commutative affine algebra over a field is Hopfian. \item \cite{OR} Any commutative affine algebra over a commutative ring $C$ is Hopfian with respect to $C$-homomorphisms. \item \cite{AFS} There is an affine PI-algebra over a field, that is not Hopfian. \item \cite{Ne} There is a group which is not Hopfian in the group-theoretic sense, so its group algebra is not Hopfian. \item \cite{Ab} Furthermore, there is a finitely presented solvable group which is not Hopfian in the group-theoretic sense. \item Malt'sev proved that the free algebra is Hopfian, a fact used in \cite{DL} in conjunction with the Jacobian conjecture.
+Short proofs are given in \cite{C}, \cite{OR}, and \cite{BelRY}, the latter using GK dimension. \item \cite[Theorem~3]{Le} Every residually finite ring is Hopfian, proved by Lewin via the fact that any subring of finite index in a finitely generated ring is also finitely generated. \item Malt'sev proved that residually finite dimensional (called {\it approximable} in~\cite{BLK,BLK2}) affine algebras over a field are all Hopfian. \item Positively graded affine algebras are residually finite dimensional, and thus Hopfian by (x). \item Malt'sev also proved that every representable affine algebra over a field is residually finite dimensional and thus Hopfian, cf.~\cite[Theorems 5 and~6]{BLK}. \item The enveloping algebra of the positive part of the Witt algebra is positively graded and thus Hopfian.
 But it is not known whether the enveloping algebra of the Witt algebra itself is Hopfian.

-\item On the other hand, Irving \cite{I} produced a graded affine PI-algebra over a field, that is not representable but is positively graded and thus Hopfian. \item \cite{Mi1,Mi2} If the enveloping algebra of a Lie algebra $L$ is residually finite dimensional, then $L$ is residually finite dimensional as a Lie algebra. \end{itemize} \end{rems}
+\item On the other hand, Irving \cite{I} produced a graded affine PI-algebra over a field, that is not representable but is positively graded and thus Hopfian. \item \cite{Mi1,Mi2} If the enveloping algebra of a Lie algebra $L$ is residually finite dimensional, then $L$ is residually finite dimensional as a Lie algebra. \end{enumerate} \end{rems}

 For a given property designated P, we say that an algebra $A$ satisfies ACC(P) if any ascending chain of ideals $J_1 \subseteq J_2 \subseteq \dots $ for which each $A/J_i$ has property P, must stabilize.
 The following obvious observation is crucial.